hakimel/reveal.js/README.md

 	<p class="fragment">Now, the fragment is displayed for 2 seconds before the next slide is shown.</p>
 </section>
 ```

+To override the method used for navigation when auto-sliding, you can specify the ```autoSlideMethod``` setting.
+To only navigate along the top layer and ignore vertical slides, set this to ```Reveal.navigateRight```.

 Whenever the auto-slide mode is resumed or paused the ```autoslideresumed``` and ```autoslidepaused``` events are fired.